Outsourcing and offshore staffing has changed the way businesses operate.

 Meg Marrs, Safer Senior Care

 With outsourcing, Meg was able to focus on growing her network and partnerships.
+Meg provided the following testimonial, attesting to the value of outsourcing.

 Safer Senior Care provides tips and tricks on taking care of the elderly, with the audience targeted to senior homes and families with senior members.
 Their website relies mostly on content and user experience.
 This is why Meg outsources these essential tasks.